 By volunteering you will be taking an active role in strengthening the profession by helping build and shape a support network that will positively contribute to the wellbeing of your peers.

 Volunteers will take calls from people within the profession looking to discuss problems or concerns they may have.
-As a volunteer you will be trained and guided to support, without giving advice.
+As a volunteer you will be trained and guided to support them without giving advice.

 Skills and qualifications

-The AOP are looking for members to volunteer for two days a month.
+The AOP is looking for members to volunteer for two days a month.
 You will need to be understanding, patient, empathetic, non-judgmental and good at listening.

 You will need to be an AOP member (for the duration of your time as a volunteer) and one of the following

 - A qualified, retired or career break optometrist

 - A qualified, retired or career break dispensing optician

 Training and support

 - One-day induction training into the various aspects of call handling.
 This has been scheduled for Wednesday 25 March, at the AOP's offices at 2 Woodbridge Street, London, EC1R 0DG